cabinetofcuriosity/cabinetofcuriosity_site/_posts/2019-04-22-interview_deb.md

 **CM**:	o, how do you cultivate the opposite to like the programmers and math people being empathetic to people new to these skills?

-Deb: 	Oh!
+**DP**: 	Oh!
 Yes, that’s key!
 I think for them—I’m married to one, first of all, and when we were first dating, and he would explain to me something, I’d be like, “Nope, don’t get it yet.
 You’re explaining way up here [my hand pointing way up in the sky], and I’m down here,” and he’d try again (and again).
 He learned and I learned that we both needed to check to make sure we were understood, and try again if at first there is no joy.

-**DP**:	But I think him going through trying to explain things to me, both made him a better programmer and a better communicator, but also gave me an appreciation and understanding for their specialized vocabulary and the way that they think.
+But I think him going through trying to explain things to me, both made him a better programmer and a better communicator, but also gave me an appreciation and understanding for their specialized vocabulary and the way that they think.
 In other words, the programmers and math people need to practice this skill.

 And I always try very carefully when choosing any IT people I’m going to collaborate with.
 I’m listening when they speak (e.g. answering other folk’s questions) to see if I can understand their answers, to see what kind of attitude they bring to the conversation, to see how they react if their answers aren’t understood.
 Fomer iDigBio colleague Matt Collins is an example.
 I would say to Matt, using an SQL example, “Matt, for this field in our database, I would like distinct values and a count,” and he’s like [teasing me], “Deb, no, you don’t.”
 I’m like, “yes yes, I do.”
 And he says, “No, you want that for every field in the database.”
 And I went, “Oh!
 Yes, that would be amazing!–”